 In only their second competitive season St. Mary’s won their first trophy the City Cup in 1945-46 and they competed in their first Munster Junior Cup Final in 1948-49 but alas lost out to Cork Con in the final in only their fifth season in competitive rugby.
 It was not until 1967-68 that St. Mary’s won the Munster Junior Cup for their one and only time.
 They have also won the Munster Junior Challenge Cup in 1990-91 and the Munster Junior Plate on two occasions in 1985-86 and 1990-91.
 The Transfield Cup has been won five times plus numerous underage trophies in both boys and girls.

 The facilities that the club have now are second to none having come on in leaps and bounds since those early days and having completed the first phase of the re- development which included a complete new playing surface which is one of the best in the country this is to be followed by the erection of state of the art floodlights.
 There is a lovely clubhouse with a capacity of 270 people to cater for any occasion and an all weather pitch which is 40m x 20m and floodlit.
 All this is complemented by three changing rooms, a referees room and showers which is a long way from the days where the players used to wash themselves in the river after training and games.

-Now heading into our Seventy Fifth year our Junior side is playing in Division Two of the Munster Junior League, where we hope that the coming season can be a successful one where we can gain promotion to Division One.
+Now heading into our Seventy Ninth year our Junior side is playing in the newly reformatted Junior League Conference C of the Munster Junior League, where we hope that the coming season can be a successful one where we can gain promotion to the next conference.